 The aim of the project was to raise awareness about environment- and climate-friendly solutions for the external power supply of ships in China, to pilot these solutions in Chinese ports and to provide the authorities with appropriate policy recommendations.

-To achieve this objective, the public and private sector entered into a Strategic Development Partnership.
+To achieve this objective, the public and private sector and entered into a Strategic Development Partnership.
 The leading German provider of innovative maritime propulsion and energy systems, Becker Marine Systems GmbH (BMS), and its subsidiary, Hybrid Port Energy GmbH & Co.
 KG (HPE), which focuses on environment-friendly propulsion and energy generation concepts for ships, represented the private sector as project partners.

 The project focused on the development of required technical infrastructure, capacity building for stakeholders and project development, as well as deriving recommendations for action for political stakeholders.